Tuesday, July 30, 2019

 To date, no countermeasures have been tested for VIIP, although two countermeasures have been utilized in spaceflight to mitigate in‐flight cephalad fluid shifts (and related cardiovascular changes): (1) Russian‐made Braslet thigh cuffs, and (2) lower‐body negative pressure (LBNP).
 Both help redistribute blood from the upper body into the lower extremities, for a more Earth‐equivalent fluid distribution.
 Both have operational challenges, including availability, obtrusiveness, and calibration."

-So they studied and tested KAATSU.
+So they studied and tested KAATSU the original BFR.

 His explanation is posted above.